macs30122-winter24/final-project-runaway/Project Progress Report.md

 ## 3. Data Sources
 We create a [Keyword table](https://github.com/macs30122-winter24/final-project-runaway/blob/main/Keywords.md?raw=true) based on previous research on Hong Kong's digital political vocabulary, it is categorised into: Democracy and Justice, Protest and Resistance, Government and Governance.
 Our discussion primarily focuses on two aspects: firstly, the shift in Hong Kong residents' attitudes towards the Hong Kong government, and secondly, the differences between social media and survey data.
 Therefore, our data sources need to be relevant to political discussions and involve both social media and survey data sources.
 Consequently, we chose LIHKG, the largest political discussion forum in Hong Kong, as our data crawling target, and obtained historical public opinion survey data from the database of the Hong Kong Public Opinion Research Institute, the largest opinion survey center in Hong Kong.

+### Data source #1 LiHKG scraped data

+• Data type: Scraping

+• Time frame:

+• Data size so far:
+We've successfully scraped post links of all search result for three sample keywords using dynamic scraping.
+The number of posts including each keywords is around 450.
+The contents of the post were currently stored in separate txt files for testing purpose, and will be processed into pandas dataframe with a sample weight calculated from the scrape agree/disagree amount.

+(See Scrapers folder for sample links and post contents)

 ### Data source #2 PORI survey data
 The Hong Kong Public Opinion Research Institute (PORI), formerly known as the Public Opinion Programme at the University of Hong Kong, is a non-profit organization in Hong Kong specializing in public opinion surveys and research, established in 1991.
 The institute primarily utilizes telephone interviews, online surveys, and face-to-face interviews as its main data collection methods, focusing on gathering views and attitudes of the Hong Kong public on various domains such as society, politics, and the economy.
 The institute promotes open data and technology sharing, as well as freedom of thought, knowledge, and information, allowing us to use the data without violating ethical and copyright rules at no cost.
 (See Data folder in PORIHK-survey folder in the Github repository for complete data; Due to the large number, not all data files were uploaded, only one sample from each survey was uploaded)